jan-bogaerts/mark/src/markdownCode.md

 ### line parser
 - the line-parser service is a global singleton object used to parse markdown lines and update the the text-fragments stored in the project-service.
+- It has:
-- the line-parser service maintains an array of text-fragment objects (called fragmentsIndex).
+  - fragmentIndex: the line-parser service maintains an array of text-fragment objects.
 When the service is created, this list is empty.
-- the line-parser has a function for creating new text-fragments (json objects). it accepts as input a string which is the line that is being processed.
+  - createTextFragment: a function for creating new text-fragments (json objects). it accepts as input a string which is the line that is being processed and the index nr at which the object should be placed.
     - trim the line and convert it to lower case.
     - count the nr of '#' that are in front of the title and assign to the depth-level of the text-fragment. so '#' is level 1, '##' is level 2, '###' is level 3 and so on.
     - remove all the '#' from the line and assign to the title value of the text-fragment.
     - calculate the key for the text-fragment and store in the text-fragment.
     - set the 'out-of-date' flag to true, indicating that this fragment hasn't been processed yet
     - initialize an empty array for the 'lines' field
-  - ask the project-service to add the text-fragment in it's list of text-fragments.
+    - ask the project-service to add the text-fragment in it's list of text-fragments (projectService.addTextFragment(textFragment, index)).
+    - do not add to the fragmentsIndex (is done separately)
-- the line-parser has a function to calculate the key of a text-fragment, which accepts as input a text-fragment and an index position. it goes as follows:
+  - calculateKey: for calculating the key of a text-fragment.
+It accepts as input a text-fragment and an index position. it goes as follows:
     - the current depth = the depth-level of the text-fragment
     - the result value = the title of the text-fragment
     - loop from the given index position until 0 using the field idx
       - prev-fragment = the text-fragment that the project-service has at position 'idx'
       - if the depth-level of the prev-fragment is smaller then the current depth:
         - store the new current depth
         - prepend the title of the prev-fragment + ' > ' to the result
         - if the new current depth == 1, stop the loop
+  - clear: clear the fragmentsIndex list.
   - pseudo code for the parse function and related:
     ```python (pseudo)

       def parse(line, index):